 Headquartered in Jackson Hole, Wyoming, Cloudveil is an outdoor apparel manufacturer that competes with bigger brands like North Face and Patagonia.
-When the company started in 1997, it manufactured everything domestically in California.
-But in 2000, it moved all of its manufacturing to Asia with additional work done in India, Canada, and Mexico.
+When the company started, it manufactured everything domestically in California.
+But later, it moved all of its manufacturing to Asia with additional work done in India, Canada, and Mexico.

 Boris says the classification challenge was a key reason Cloudveil chose to outsource.
 “It’s about risk management,” he says.